 We are conducting a two-part Phase 2 clinical trial of TRC105 in combination with Votrient, an approved VEGF inhibitor, in patients with soft tissue sarcoma.
 Part 1 of the trial completed enrollment of 18 evaluable patients.
-Three patients were initially enrolled at an 8 mg/kg TRC105 dose level and three patients were initially enrolled at a 10 mg/kg TRC105 dose level and three patients were initially enrolled at an 10 mg/kg TRC105 dose level and three patients were initially enrolled at a 10 mg/kg TRC105 dose level and three patients were initially enrolled at a 10 mg/kg TRC105 dose level to demonstrate that the recommended single agent dose of TRC105 of 10 mg/kg was well tolerated with the approved single agent dose of Votrient.
+Three patients were initially enrolled at an 8 mg/kg TRC105 dose level and three patients were initially enrolled at a 10 mg/kg TRC105 dose level and three patients were initially enrolled at a 10 mg/kg TRC105 dose level and three patients were initially enrolled at a 10 mg/kg TRC105 of 10 mg/kg was well tolerated with the approved single agent dose of Votrient.
 Dose limiting toxicity was not observed and a total of 15 patients were enrolled at the 10 mg/kg dose level.
 The most common adverse events were generally low grade and included epistaxis, gingival bleeding, headache, anemia and fatigue.
 Adverse events characteristic of each individual drug were not increased in frequency or severity when the two drugs were administrated concurrently.
-TRC105 and Votrient demonstrated encouraging preliminary signs of activity in a highly pretreated population, including partial responses by Choi criteria in six of 18 (33%) patients, including a complete response by RECIST 1.1 that was ongoing at 75 weeks of treatment in a patient with cutaneous angiosarcoma.
+TRC105 and Votrient temonstrated encouraging preliminary signs of activity in a highly pretreated population, including partial responses by Choi criteria in six of 18 (33%) patients, including a complete response by RECIST 1.1 that was ongoing at 75 weeks of treatment in a patient with cutaneous angiosarcoma.